nextcloud/documentation/developer_manual/app/routes.rst

 The first argument is the name of your route.
 This is used as an identifier to get the URL of the route and is a nice way to generate the URL in your templates or JavaScript for certain links since it does not force you to hardcode your URLs.

+.. note:: The identifier should always start with the appid since they are global and you could overwrite a route of a different app

 To use it in OC templates, use:

 .. code-block:: php